mikepjb/nutrack/design/document.md

 some food information to load into PostgreSQL.. that is as far as I've thought so far.

+### Data Model

+Ingredients - is a collection of food/drink consumes alone or as part of a recipe.

 # References

 UK Government has nutrient content data.